Adimserious/Afrogspot/README.md

 CSRF (Cross-Site Request Forgery) tokens are included in every form to help authenticate the request with the server when the form is submitted.
 Absence of these tokens can leave a site vulnerable to attackers who may steal users data and use them for malicious purposes.

 ### AllAuth
 Django AllAuth is an installable framework that takes care of the user registration and authentication process.
-Authentication was needed to determine when a user have signed up or signed out which controlled what content was accessible on the Afrogsot which gives store owners extra tasks such as manage products.
+Authentication was needed to determine when a user have signed up or signed out which controlled what content was accessible on the Afrogsot giving store owners extra tasks such as manage products.

 ## Features
 ## Existing Features